renpy/renpy/sphinx/source/text.rst

         label test:

-            e "Why don't you visit {a=http://renpy.org}Ren'Py's home page{/a}?"
+            e "Why don't you visit {a=https://renpy.org}Ren'Py's home page{/a}?"

-            e "The {a=define_trebuchet}trebuchet{/a} is at the gates."
+            e "Or {a=jump:more_text}here for more info{/a}."

             return

-        label define_trebuchet:
+        label more_text:

-            e "A trebuchet is a kind of siege engine." e "It uses a lever to fling things at targets." e "Like us!"
+            e "In Hot Springs, Arkansas, there's a statue of Al Capone you can take a picture with."

+            e "That's more info, but not the kind you wanted, is it?"

             return